lfunderburk/Performance-Monitor/README.md

 # Performance-Monitor
-Monitoring query performance for UK CO2 emissions through a public API
+Monitoring query performance for UK CO2 emissions and the the GrünstromIndex (green electricity index) in Berlin through a public API